History of Mauritius in Timeline

 At the Lancaster Conference of 1965, it became clear that Britain wanted to relieve itself of the colony of Mauritius.

-In 1965 the detachment of the Chagos Archipelago from Mauritius.
+In 1965 the detachment of the Chagos Archipelago from Mauritius had not been based on a "free and genuine expression of the people concerned".

-In 1965, the Chagos Archipelago was excised from the territory of Mauritius to form the British Indian Ocean Territory (BIOT).
+In 1965, the Chagos Archipelago was excised from Mauritius to form the British Indian Ocean Territory (BIOT).

 1965: UK splits Chagos Archipelago

-In 1965, the UK split the Chagos Archipelago from British Mauritius to create the British Indian Ocean Territory (BIOT).
+In 1965, the UK separated the Chagos Archipelago from British Mauritius to establish the British Indian Ocean Territory (BIOT).

-In August 1967, a general election took place, resulting in the Independence Party winning the majority of seats.
+In August 1967, a general election took place in Mauritius, resulting in the Independence Party securing the majority of seats.

-In January 1968, six weeks before Mauritius declared independence, the 1968 Mauritian riots occurred in Port Louis, leading to 25 deaths.
+In January 1968, six weeks before independence, the 1968 Mauritian riots occurred in Port Louis, leading to 25 deaths.

 March 1968: Independence Proclaimed

-On 12 March 1968, Mauritius adopted a new constitution, and independence was proclaimed.
-Sir Seewoosagur Ramgoolam became the first prime minister, with Queen Elizabeth II remaining head of state as Queen of Mauritius.
+On March 12, 1968, Mauritius adopted a new constitution and proclaimed its independence.
+Sir Seewoosagur Ramgoolam became the first prime minister, with Queen Elizabeth II as head of state (Queen of Mauritius).

 1968: Independence of Mauritius

-After the independence of Mauritius in 1968, the nation maintained the Privy Council as its highest court of appeal.
+In 1968, Mauritius gained independence and maintained the Judicial Committee of the Privy Council as its highest court of appeal.

 Between 1968 and 1973, British officials forcibly expelled over 1,000 Chagossians to Mauritius and the Seychelles.